Brad Pitt Reportedly Enjoys Unsupervised Visit With His Kids

 “He’s become a much more prominent figure in the kids’ lives, and they seem to be doing a lot better now that things have calmed down,” a source told In Touch Weekly magazine on February 15.
 “He’s recently had two different overnights with two kids without being monitored, and he’s hoping to have them for at least a week at a time by the end of February or early March.”

-Although the younger children, including Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8, continue to spend time with their father, his oldest boys, Maddox, 15, and Pax, 12, both of whom were believed to have been involved in the alleged plane incident, remain reluctant.
+Although the younger children, including Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, eight, continue to spend time with their father, his oldest boys, Maddox, 15, and Pax, 12, both of whom were believed to have been involved in the alleged plane incident, remain reluctant.

 “They haven’t spent the night.
 Those relationships are still very tenuous, and [Brad Pitt] really hasn’t had a breakthrough with the boys yet,” the source explained.
 “Brad and Angie haven’t seen each other in months.”

-Brad Pitt and Angelina Jolie parted ways in September of last year after 2 years of marriage and six children.
+Brad Pitt and Angelina Jolie parted ways in September of last year after two years of marriage and six children.
 As fans will recall, the pair’s relationship began on the set of 2005’s Mr. & Mrs. Smith when Pitt was married to Jennifer Aniston.
 Then, after Aniston filed for divorce, Pitt and Jolie went public and quickly began starting a family together.

-In addition to welcoming their three biological children, Shiloh, Knox and Vivienne, Brad Pitt and Angelina Jolie are parents to three adopted children, Maddox from Cambodia, Pax from Vietnam and Zahara from Ethiopia.
+In addition to welcoming their three biological children, Shiloh, Knox, and Vivienne, Brad Pitt and Angelina Jolie are parents to three adopted children, Maddox from Cambodia, Pax from Vietnam, and Zahara from Ethiopia.

 According to the In Touch Weekly magazine insider, Brad Pitt and Angelina Jolie are currently working with a private judge to resolve their ongoing custody battle and receive therapy separately to deal with their “unresolved anger.”